merlinmarrs/polyphonic-sequencer-synth/README.md

 **WARNING: This device could destroy your computer's USB port or USB adapter.
 This device also flashes at high frequency and is an epilepsy risk.**

 *NOTE: Not all 74HC14 ICs work for this circuit.
 Elliot Williams uses the CD40106BE instead.
 Make sure your 74HC14 has Schmitt trigger with hysteresis and maybe order a couple different brands to be sure.
+I find that Nexperia ICs work well and not I have had bad luck with Diodes Incorporated.

 A mini sequencer and polyphonic synth based directly on Elliot Williams' epic Logic Noise series from Hackaday (https://hackaday.com/2015/02/04/logic-noise-sweet-sweet-oscillator-sounds/).